PierreIsCoding/sdiy/Sub&Div/README.md

 * Attenuate this CV signal (3).
 * Bias this CV signal with the DIV knob (2).

+## Tips

-Tip: use other clock signals into the CV input and attenuate those to your desired range.
+* Use other clock signals into the CV input and attenuate those to your desired range.
-Tip: use cv at audio rate to create cool effects.
+* Use cv at audio rate to create cool effects.

 That's all!
 Have fun.